KshitijAggarwal8/Visual-Inertial-Odometry/README.md

 ## Phase 0
 Phase 0 involves the proposal for the project, along with information about the methodology that would be used for software development in the project. </br>
 <!-- All documents pertaining to the project can be found under `/doc`. </br> -->
-Initial Product Backlog link: https://tinyurl.com/bdfh7sdd </br>
+Initial Product Backlog link: [Tracking sheet](https://tinyurl.com/bdfh7sdd) </br>
-A short video providing a brief overview of the project is provided here: https://www.youtube.com/watch?v=4DxbtCh8VpY
+A short video providing a brief overview of the project is provided here: [YouTube](https://www.youtube.com/watch?v=4DxbtCh8VpY)

 ## Phase 1
 Phase 1 involves design and implementation.
 Minor design improvements, inplementation of IMU, and testing of the pipeline is acheived for Phase 1.
 The results of the generated trajectory can be simulated via the demo(see below).